-Over the past three years, we’ve worked closely with researchers, IT managers, data librarians and administrators at UW, the University of Edinburgh (we’re based here in Edinburgh), the University of Goettingen, and a number of other universities to create RSpace, the first electronic lab notebook designed for deployment throughout academic research institutions.
+Over the next three years, we worked closely with researchers, IT managers, data librarians and administrators at UW, the University of Edinburgh (we’re based here in Edinburgh!), the University of Göttingen, and a number of other universities to create RSpace, the first electronic lab notebook designed for deployment throughout academic research institutions.